 No: Record the event and notify the SRF Test & Measurement Group Leader to investigate further.
 Move on to the next cavity requiring testing.

 Press the Go button, you should observe the cavity move down frequency.

 You may adjust the step size, velocity, and acceleration as desired for this part of the procedure as desired.
 The motor does have limitations in place, but if you observe you observe the number of steps changing in your LivePlot you should be okay.
-(If not, reduce the number you used...)
+(If not, reduce the number you used.)

 When the frequency has gone down by 20 or 30 kHz stop and restore the original tuner cable configuration you changed in step 5 – you want to be able to see/actuate the lower frequency limit switch (Limit Switch B) when you encounter it.

 After restoring nominal tuner operations, continue driving the cavity down frequency until you encounter the lower frequency limit switch (Limit Switch B) or until the cavity stops moving.